BetonQuest/BetonQuest/docs/Documentation/Updating/Migration.md

       time: '11:23'
       events: some_command,command_announcement
   ```
   1. A name for the new schedule.
      Can be anything you want for organizing your schedules.

-    2. The type schedule `simple` was created for easy updating.
+  2. The type schedule `realtime-daily` was created for easy updating.
      It behaves just like the old static events.

   3. The former key is now the time value.
      You still have to put it in 'quotes'.

   4. The former value is now the events value.